 EDUCATIONAL Ithaca is among the leading educational centers of the state.
-The Ithaca City School District includes 10 public schools with an enrollment of over 7,400 and a staff of 450 teachers and administrators.
+The Ithaca City School District includes 8 elementary schools with an enrollment of over 5,900 and a staff of 450 teachers and administrators.
 The District covers 160 square miles.

-There are 3 junior high schools, including a "New Program" Jr. H.S. and one of the most modern high schools in the state.
+There are 2 middle schools, grades 6-9, and 1 alternate community school, grades 6-12 and one of the most modern high schools in the state.
 There is one parochial school in Ithaca providing classes from kindergarten through eighth grade.
 The Board of Cooperative Educational Services is also located in the Ithaca area on Warren Road.